Foundations:

 What this guide helps you do

-Inside the Focus guide, you’ll find:
+Inside the Working With Focus guide, you’ll find:

 support for staying with a chosen direction